AMReX-Codes/amrex/GOVERNANCE.rst

 Contributions can be in many forms and not all need to be code contributions.
 Examples include code pull requests, support in issues & user discussions, writing and updating documentation, writing tutorials, visualizations, R&D on algorithms, testing and benchmarking, etc.
 Contributors can participate in developer meetings and weigh in on discussions.
-Contributors can "triage" (i.e. add labels to) pull requests, issues, and GitHub discussion pages.
+Contributors can "triage" (i.e., add and remove labels to) pull requests, issues, and GitHub discussion pages.
 Contributors can comment on and review PRs (but not merge).

 Decision Process